 Corporate Sustainability Reporting Directive (CSRD)

-What do companies have to consider in future sustainability reporting according to CSRD?
+What do companies have to consider in future sustainability reporting according to the CSRD?

-With the adoption of the Green Deal, the European Commission has set the course for the transformation of the EU towards a more sustainable economic power.
-This should be enabled through disclosure of sustainability information, which will affect even more companies in the future.
+With the adoption of the Green Deal, the European Commission has set the course for the transformation of the economy towards greater sustainability.
+The aim is to make the EU the first greenhouse gas-neutral economic area by 2050, to significantly reduce pollutant emissions and to advance the circular economy.
+This should be made possible by the disclosure of sustainability information, which will affect even more companies in the future.

 The current guideline on non-financial reporting (NFRD) is being adjusted and expanded as part of the Corporate Sustainability Reporting Directive (CSRD).
 The content to be reported is defined in the European Sustainability Reporting Standards (ESRS).
 These new standards create the conditions for companies to provide comparable data.

 The central, new element of the CSRD is “double materiality”.
-The activities are to be classified as essential if they are essential from an ecological, social or financial perspective.
-This can lead to the reporting obligation of an expanded subject area compared to the NFRD.
-In the report, the ESRS also require companies to have a sustainability strategy with specific goals and measures.
+Activities are classified as essential if they are significant from an ecological/ social perspective, or from a financial perspective.
+This can lead to an expanded reporting obligation compared to the NFRD.
+The ESRS also require companies to have a sustainability strategy with specific goals and measures.

-At fors.earth, we specialize in developing such strategies and are happy to help you not only to identify your key topics for a report, but also to make your company fit for the future with a holistic sustainability strategy and to actively promote and help shape the transformation.
+We help you not only to identify your main topics for a report, but also to make your company fit for the future with a holistic sustainability strategy and to actively help to shape the transformation.

 The Corporate Sustainability Reporting Directive (CSRD) replaces the previously applicable Non-Financial Reporting Directive (NFRD) and expands the existing reporting obligation for non-financial reporting.
 Whereas only 500 companies in Germany were required to report under the NFRD, there will be around 15,000 from the 2024 reporting year.
 According to the new regulation, the sustainability report must be integrated and checked in the management report.
 The CSRD is based on the EU taxonomy and the Sustainable Finance Disclosure Regulation (SFDR).

 The CSRD officially came into force in November 2022.
-With the fulfillment of a wide range of characteristics (see graphic), the introduction of the reporting obligation takes place according to a stage model:
+With the fulfillment of a wide range of characteristics, the introduction of the reporting obligation takes place according to a stage model:

 1. Large public companies: Reporting in 2025 for FY 2024